JAlcocerT/JAlcocerT/content/blog/dev-web-radiophysics-pylinac.md

 ---
-title: "A Website for a Phd: Pylinac and QaTrack+"
+title: "A Website for a PHD: Pylinac and QaTrack+"
 date: 2025-02-23T13:20:21+01:00
 draft: false
-tags: ["dev"]
+tags: ["Dev","DSc","wsl","HUGO SSG"]
 description: 'Helping to improve scientific knowledge.
 Improving the day to day of a radiotherapy researcher.
 Containers with WSL.'
 url: 'web-for-phd-researcher'
 ---

+**TL;DR** Helping a friend to get started with project docs + tech diary via [Hugo Hextra Theme](#hugo-hextra-with-github-pages) in Github Pages

-It all started when a friend discovered some parts to improve withing this library.
+It all started when a friend discovered some parts to improve withing this library....

 An image analysis library for **medical physics**